Florida woman accused of renting out home she didn’t own - NewsBreak

 Police later arrested Drozd, whose bond was set at $5,000.
 Detectives said they are looking into the possibility that there may be additional victims.

-She is currently awaiting trial, according to inmate records from the Pinellas County Sheriff’s Office.Permanent daylight saving time bill moves forward
+She is currently awaiting trial, according to inmate records from the Pinellas County Sheriff’s Office.Bomb-threatened Black schools eligible for security grants

 Rob Shaw, the public information officer with the Clearwater Police Department, warned that when you’re looking for a new place to rent, it may not be the best practice to seek out listings on social media.